Checkio-Game-Missions/checkio-empire-auto-painting/info/total.md

 Each steak has two sides and it takes a minute to cook one side of two steaks, so how would you cook each of the steaks in three minutes?
 This task takes the concept,  but models it in a technical way.
-This is a technological process which you oftnen find in a factories where certain goods must be made with precision timing.
+This is a technological process which you often find in a factories where certain goods must be made with precision timing.

 **Precondition:**